laravel/spark-next-docs/1.x/installation.md

 ],
 ```

-Next, you may add `laravel/spark-paddle` or `laravel/spark-stripe` to your list of required packages in your `composer.json` file:
+Next, you may add the `laravel/spark-paddle` or `laravel/spark-stripe` package to the list of required packages in your `composer.json` file:

 ```json
 "require": {